DanielAdeyemi/Epicodus_Project5/README.md

 |  Should calculate how many years left to live for male user on Juniper  | 34, male | 498 ✅ |
 |  Should calculate how many years left to live for female user on Juniper  | 34, female | 545 ✅ |
 |  Should calculate how many years lived over life expectancy on Mercury  | 81, male | 59 ✅ |

+## *Running tests from your terminal using Jest and webpack:*
+* make sure you have Jest installed, if not, use [this link](https://www.learnhowtoprogram.com/intermediate-javascript/test-driven-development-and-environments-with-javascript/setting-up-jest) to install it on your machine **(also make sure you are in head directory of this project)**
+* now from main directory run `$ npm run test` to check if tests from `__test__` directory pass or fail.
+* *(Note: this project has 100% line coverage for business logic with Jest)*

 ***
 ## *Setup instructions:*